-Grading Policy: Your grade in this course will depend on Achieve homework assignment assignments, 5 problem sets, participation grades from Poll Everywhere and recitation, two midterms, and a final.
+Grading Policy: Your grade in this course will depend on lecture attendance, participation via answering poll questions, 8 problem sets, two midterms, and a final.
 The traditional grade scale (90-100% \rightarrow an A of some kind, 80-89% \rightarrow a B of some kind, et cetera, modified by + and - where applicable) will be used as a baseline for course grades.
 Letter grades will never be worse than this scale would imply, but a favorable curve may be applied at my discretion.
 In other words, a 90% will never be worse than an A of some kind, but I may decide that the boundary between an A and a B falls somewhere below a 90%.
 Your final percent grade will be calculated under the following scheme.
 Canvas will display your current course grade based on this scheme.

 Assessment Scheme

 Classroom Polls 5%

-Recitation 5%
+Attendance 5%

-Achieve 10%

-Problem Sets 10%
+Problem Sets 20%

 Midterm 1 20%

 Midterm 2 20%

 Final 30%